 Advancing age is a significant disadvantage in the “civilized” and “westernized” nations of the world, whether it appears in a dog or in a person.
 When the “youth cult” is added to the “throw-away” mentality of our society, the result is that little thought is given to preservation or conservation, and little patience is applied to making possessions or relationships last.
 If it’s old or broken, obsolete or unattractive, it’s put on the trash heap.
 When it comes to dogs, we see heart-breaking examples of this mentality, in many cases because people think of a dog as a disposable possession rather than a companion with whom they are in a relationship.
 And, of course, even if there is a relationship, if it becomes inconvenient, well, then, why not just end it?

-Triage at the shelter: In the world of dog rescue, it’s the older and therefore “less desirable” dogs that break your heart the most.
+Triage at the shelter: If you are a dog lover and visit a shelter, it’s bound to be the older and therefore “less desirable” dogs that break your heart the most.
 You know that the puppies have a fighting chance of being adopted because they are cute, cuddly and irresistible.
 You also know that an older dog might not make it, if the shelter runs out of space.
 The shelter’s reasoning is that since old dogs are the least likely to be adopted, space in the shelter is best used for the younger, more appealing dogs.

 Why is this euthanasia rate okay?
-Why is it that our taxpayer dollars are spent killing adoptable animals while breeders continue to create more population and an entire, money-making industry exists to bring more companion animals onto a planet already overcrowded with companion animals?
+Why is it that our taxpayer dollars are spent killing adoptable animals while breeders continue to create more population and an entire, money-making industry exists to bring more companion animals onto a planet already overcrowded with them?